DeskproApps/jira/SETUP.md

 [![](/docs/assets/setup/jira-setup-04.png)](/docs/assets/setup/jira-setup-04.png)

 Enter a label for the new API key (this can be anything you like).
-In the following example we've labelled it "Deskpro JIRA App"
+In the following example we've labelled it "Deskpro Jira App"

 [![](/docs/assets/setup/jira-setup-05.png)](/docs/assets/setup/jira-setup-05.png)